foundersandcoders/testing-tdd-intro/README.md

 ## Testing advice

-It's much easier "pure" functions.
+It's much easier to test "pure" functions.
 These are functions that always return the same thing if given the same input.
 The `double` function above is pure because no matter what number it's given we know what it will return.

 Making your functions single-purpose will also help you test them.
 You can combine lots of small functions with their own tests to achieve bigger results.